PEACE OF MIND

 4 nights accommodation on board Ventus or Stella Australis, in a category B lower deck cabin, all meals, excursions and onboard entertainment, transfers in Punta Arenas and Ushuaia and port charges.

-Selected dates, Sep - Apr
+Selected dates, late Sep - Apr

 Cruise through the Beagle Channel and the mythical Straits of Magellan to explore one of the most captivating wilderness regions in the world - southern Patagonia.